-To reinstall the reservoir, proceed as follows (see Figure 18):
+To reinstall the reservoir, follow these steps (see Figure 19):

-- 1. Carefully place the reservoir (1) in the chassis taking care not to damage the wiring. - 2.
+- 1. Carefully place and secure the reservoir (1) in the chassis taking care not to damage the wiring. - 2.
 Tilt the unit on its side so that the reservoir and PCB are at the top of the unit.
-Locate and install the three nylon cap nuts with washers (7) on the bottom of the chassis securing the reservoir. - 3.
+Locate and install the three retained nylon cap nuts with washers (9)on the bottom of the chassis securing the reservoir.
+Do not pinch or obstruct the drain tube. - 3.
 Place the unit back on its feet. - 4.
-Connect reservoir supply tube to pump fitting and secure with cable tie. - 5.
-Reconnect the appropriate sensor leads from the controller board terminal positions. - 6.
-Using cable ties, fasten the leads back in their original positions. - 7.
+Reconnect the reservoir supply tube (7) to the "T"-fitting (8).
+Secure the tube using a cable tie (4). - 5.
 Fill the reservoir with steam-process distilled water.

-Note: if filling the reservoir before re-connecting the sensor leads, touch the leads to an earthed point to discharge any static electric charge that may have built up on the reservoir.
-This reduces the chance of ESD damage to the controller board.
+TIP: Touch the leads of the water quality sensor assembly to an earthed point to discharge any static electric charge which may have built up on the reservoir during shipping.
+This reduces the chance of damaging the controller board with ESD.